 Remember: Procrastination is not your friend!

-Leaving things for later makes it harder to keep up with your studies.
+Procrastination, or leaving things for later, makes it harder to keep up with your studies.
 If you do your studying every day, you will find that you don't need to study too much the day before a test.

 All you would need to do is review what you already know.
 Because,

 Studying a little bit every day is better than trying to study everything the night before the test.
 There are many reasons for this.